 3. I have one pair of swimming shorts, I’ve worn them occasionally, I haven’t missed not having other shorts.

 4. Realistically, I’ve only needed one pair of socks in hot countries, I only wear them on travelling days with my hiking shoes, the rest of the time I’m in flip flops.
 In cooler climates I buy more socks.
 3 pairs is enough.
 I’ve been carrying a pair of summer weight hiking socks the whole time, I used these for trekking Everest region, along with very normal thin socks.
-Mine are over 15 years old and still going strong.
+My trekking socks are over 15 years old and still going strong.

 6. I haven’t regretted not packing skirts or dresses.
 If I wanted anything like that there is lovely stuff to buy everywhere.
 I picked a dress up in Sri Lanka, I’ve worn it once, for cocktails with the captain on our 2nd cruise.
 I bought a LBT for our third cruise, along with heels, I never wore the dress and wore the heels twice.

-7. I keep losing underwear, so I’m glad I brought so much, it’s great to have backup.
+7. I keep losing underwear, so I’m glad I brought so much.
+It’s great to have backup.
 I lost a bra and replaced it cheaply in Tesco Malaysia ( you can also find Tesco in Thailand).
 Department stores were expensive, Tesco had a great range in most sizes.
 When I’m in London I pick up more M&S underwear if I’m running low.
 I like nice underwear, nothing “practical” or “travel”.
 I find the M&S knickers and bras last well over 5 years so long as you don’t put it through hot washes or driers.
 Mostly I hand wash.

 8. A long sleeved sweatshirt type top is all I’ve needed for warmth in South East Asia.
 You may need something for air conditioned buses, even in tropical countries.
 For Nepal I bought a thick fleece in Kathmandu.